top of page

 ABOUT

-He has won prizes at national and international competitions, including the La Risonanza EMSA Award 2021 and first prizes at the Open Recorder Days Amsterdam 2019 as well as the second prize at the prestigious "MOECK/SRP solo recorder competition" and prizes at the van Wassenaer Competition Utrecht and from the Deutsche Stiftung Musikleben.
+He has won prizes at national and international competitions, including the La Risonanza EMSA Award and first prizes at the Open Recorder Days Amsterdam as well as the second prize at the prestigious "MOECK/SRP solo recorder competition" and prizes at the van Wassenaer Competition Utrecht and from the Deutsche Stiftung Musikleben.
+After reaching the finals at „Deutscher Musikwettbewerb 2025“ as the only recorder player, he was awarded a scholarship, the concert promotion programme and the special prize for early music.

 He is also a scholarship holder of the Studienstiftung des deutschen Volkes and has received scholarships from the Kulturakademie Baden-Württemberg.

-Mathis Wolfer is currently studying recorder and harpsichord at the Freiburg University of Music with Prof. Stefan Temmingh, Prof. Jean-Christophe Dijoux and Michael Behringer.
+Mathis Wolfer is currently studying harpsichord at the Freiburg University of Music with Prof. Jean-Christophe Dijoux.
+Before he was taught by Michael Behringer, Prof. Stefan Temmingh and Prof. Agnes Dorwarth.
 He received further musical inspiration in courses with Alfredo Bernadini, Francesco Corti, Michael Form, Dan Laurin, Dorothee Oberlinger, Hille Perl, Antonio Politano, Maurice Steger, Peter van Heyghen and others.

 bottom of page